keml-group/keml/README.md

 ## License
-The license of this project is that of the [group](https://gitlab.uni-koblenz.de/keml).
+The license of this project is that of the [group](https://github.com/keml-group).

-## Credits
-Project icon by <a href="https://www.flaticon.com/free-icons/camel" title="camel icons">Camel icons created by Freepik - Flaticon</a>